Palm tree’s ocean breeze,

-I must have mistaken the early warnings of nature with Cebu Pacific’s lack of competency when my red-eye flight was delayed by 2 hours.
-The grounds being technical difficulties and bad weather.
+I must have mistaken the early warnings of nature when Cebu Pacific’s lack of competency had my red-eye flight delayed by 2 hours.
+The reason being technical difficulties and bad weather.
 I have a feeling that this isn’t going to be an easy travel even if I packed light.

-I’m bored and I can feel another sleepless night brewing at Changi Airport budget terminal.
+I’m restless and I can feel another sleepless night brewing at Changi Airport budget terminal.
 Crossing fingers that I’ll make it to my connecting flight for Manila-Cebu at 7 AM.

 How can I manage to sleep if I am being entertained by stunning views like this?
-Somewhere near the Island of Siargao.
-I’m not sure if it is Surigao or Dinagat Island.
+Somewhere near the Island of Siargao, Surigao or Dinagat Island maybe.

 The good news is that I will be flying with the same airline company on 3 connecting flights: Singapore – Manila – Cebu – Siargao.
-Then I don’t have to worry if I missed any of my flight since they’ll arrange for a seating on the next schedule.
-Bad news is that I don’t really want missing any flights whenever ‘coz that will ruin such precious time on a short getaway.
+Then I don’t have to worry if I missed any of my flights since they will arrange for a seating on the next schedule.
+Bad news is that I don’t really want to miss any flights ‘coz that will ruin our perfectly timed itinerary on a short getaway.

 My flight map: 4 airports in less than 8 hours.